Jorge Sampaoli: Atlético Mineiro

 On 1 March 2020, Sampaoli took charge of Atlético Mineiro.
 On 22 February 2021, Sampaoli requested the termination of his contract at the end of the current season.
-On the same day Atlético Mineiro announced that they had accepted the termination of Sampaoli contract.
+On the same day, Atlético Mineiro announced that they had accepted the termination of Sampaoli contract.

 Marseille

-On 26 February 2021, Ligue 1 club Olympique de Marseille announced Sampaoli as their coach until June 2023.
+On 26 February 2021, Ligue 1 club Marseille announced Sampaoli as their coach until June 2023.
 He succeeded Andre Villas-Boas.

 Return to Sevilla

 On 6 October 2022, Sevilla announced the return of Sampaoli to be their coach.
+On 21 March 2023, Sampaoli was sacked after a 2–0 loss to Getafe left Sevilla only two ponts above the relegation places; later that day, he was replaced by José Luis Mendilibar.

+Flamengo

+On 14 April 2023, Sampaoli returned to the Campeonato Brasileiro Série A and Copa Libertadores after Flamengo announced that he signed a contract as their coach until 31 December 2024.
+On 28 September, he was dismissed from his position.

+Rennes

+On 11 November 2024, he returned to Ligue 1 and was appointed manager of Rennes on a contract until 2026.
+On 30 January 2025, Sampaoli was sacked after a series of bad results.

+Return to Atlético Mineiro

+On 2 September 2025, it was announced the return of Sampaoli to Atlético Mineiro on a contract running until December 2027.